ArnabTechiee/depthwizard/README.md

 Confirmed working end-to-end via web upload inside the container.
 Verified with `network_mode: none` uncommented in `docker-compose.yml`.

-`HF_HUB_OFFLINE=1` is set inside the image, so any attempt to reach the network fails loudly rather than silently succeeding on a developer machine.
+`HF_HUB_OFFLINE=1` is set inside the image only after weights are baked in at build time, so any attempt to reach the network at runtime fails loudly rather than silently succeeding on a developer machine and breaking at the venue.

 ---